 Injected local anaesthetic

-The other injection method for globe surgery is the sub-Tenon's technique.
-This involves making a very small incision in the anaesthetised conjunctiva, the passage of a pre-curved blunted needle into the space between it and the globe (the sub-Tenon's space) and infiltration of the anaesthetic.
+Alternatively, in globe surgery, the sub-Tenon's technique involves making a very small incision in the anaesthetised conjunctiva, the passage of a pre-curved blunted needle into the space between it and the globe (the sub-Tenon's space) and infiltration of the anaesthetic.
 Good anaesthesia is achieved with generally a good muscle block.

 - An anaesthetic drop will be administered.